 - Use the buddy system.
 Most shark attack survivors lived because they had immediate aid.

 - Don’t look like shark food.
 A dark silhouette may resemble shark prey.
 Long boarders have lowest risk with swimmers and divers the highest.
-Patterned wetsuits and surfboards are available and touted by some but not tested by time.
+Patterned wetsuits and surfboards are available and touted by some but not well tested by science or time for this species.

 - Low light may add to a mistaken predation.
-White sharks may mistake swimmers or surfers as a seal or sea lion during evening, dawn and dusk.
+White sharks have an incredible sensory toolkit but are also visual predators.
+These sharks may mistake swimmers or surfers as a seal or sea lion during hours of low light.

-- River mouths or areas of water obscurity can increase risk.
+- River mouths or areas of low water visibility can increase risk.
 White sharks also frequent areas with deep channels and drop offs or canyons.

 - Don’t bleed in the water.
 If you have a cut get out.
 (The evidence of sharks attracted to menstrual blood or urine attracting sharks is inconclusive.)